-Some people whose parents are living have a custom of leaving the service at this time, but even those who do not yet need to say the personal prayers of remembrance might remain and recite prayers for others as well as join in the communal prayers (beginning on page 292, below).
+Some people whose parents are living have a custom of leaving the service at this time, but even those who do not yet need to say the personal prayers of remembrance might remain and recite prayers for others as well as join in the communal prayers (beginning on page 3, below).

 ADONAI, what are human beings that You take account of them, mortals that You care for them?
 Humans are as a breath, their days like a passing shadow.
 In the morning they flourish anew, in the evening they shrivel and die.
+Teach us to count each day, that we may acquire a heart of wisdom.